honeydipper/honeydipper/docs/workflow.md

 ```

 ### Hooks
 Hooks are child workflows executed at a specified moments in the parent workflow's lifecycle.
-It is a great way to separate auxilary work, such as sending heartbeat, sending slack messages, making an announcement, cleanup, data preparation etc., from the actual work.
+It is a great way to separate auxiliary work, such as sending heartbeat, sending slack messages, making an announcement, clean up, data preparation etc., from the actual work.
 Hooks are defined through context data, so it can be pulled in through predefined contexts, which makes the actual workflow seems less cluttered.

 For example,
 ```yaml